judehek/SkinBaronSniper/README.md

-I ran this on a VPS to snipe underpriced items from a 3rd party skin marketplace, made ~$5k I believe
+ran to snipe underpriced items on 3rd party marketplace